ld5ehom/payment-qa/README.md

 # Payment System with Test-Driven Development

 ## Project Overview
+- Built wallet and payment features with domain constraints such as idempotency, single wallet per user, and balance limits, using Spring Boot and JPA.
+- Applied test-driven development with Spock and JUnit5, validating business logic through unit/integration tests and simulating failures to ensure data integrity across MySQL and Redis.
+- Implemented PG workflows with request-approval and retry logic, and evaluated scalability through performance testing with JMeter and nGrinder.
 - Utilized: Java, Spring Boot, MySQL, JUnit5, SpringBootTest, Groovy (Spock Framework)

 -----